Mangrove-Web-Development/inspiration/collections/_posts/2021-11-10-launch-press-release.md

 **About Revel**&nbsp;

 Revel is a Brooklyn-born company that’s leading cities to a zero-carbon future by integrating technology, operations, and infrastructure across energy and mobility sectors.
 Through the Revel app, users can rent electric mopeds, sign up for monthly eBike subscriptions, hail an electric car ride or find fast charging stations compatible with any brand of EV.
 Founded in 2018, Revel now operates in four New York City boroughs, Washington, D.C., Miami and San Francisco.
-To learn more, visit [gorevel.com](http://gorevel.com/){: target="_blank" rel="noreferrer noopener"} and follow @\_gorevel on Twitter.&nbsp;
+To learn more, visit [gorevel.com](http://gorevel.com/){: target="_blank" rel="noreferrer noopener"} and follow @\_gorevel on Twitter.

-&nbsp;

 **Media contact**&nbsp;